-As of December 2018, Compliance Department is composed of eight (8) Compliance Officers and four (4) Compliance Associates including the Chief Compliance Officer who is also the Associated Person and Responsible Officer.
+As of December 2019, Compliance Department is composed of eight (8) Compliance Officers and four (4) Compliance Associates including the Chief Compliance Officer who is also the Corporate Governance Officer, Associated Person and Responsible Officer.
 Their respective functions are embodied in the Bank's Compliance Charter and Compliance Manual.

-They are assisted by Unit Compliance & Risk Officers (UCRO) and Sub-UCROs who are designated by their respective group heads and independently function as compliance officers of their groups and report to the Compliance Department.
+Internally, Unit Compliance & Risk Officers (UCRO) and Sub-UCROs designated by their respective group heads, independently function as compliance officers of their groups and report to the Compliance Department on compliance matters.

-Compliance Department is an independent unit as a second line of defense is reporting directly to the Board of Directors through the Audit Committee for Compliance matters and to Nomination and Remuneration Committee for the
+Compliance Department is an independent unit reporting directly to the Board of Directors through the Audit Committee for Compliance matters and to Nomination and Remuneration Committee for the Governance Functions.

-Governance Functions.
 Administratively, Compliance Department is under the Office of the President.

-Departmental and Independent Compliance Testing are established to have a risk based, quantitative and qualitative review of the regulatory requirements.
+Independent Compliance Testing is established to have a risk based, quantitative and qualitative review of the Bank's compliance to the regulatory requirements.